ayushgarg70/ayushgarg70.github.io/readings.md

 5. [Neuroscience and Exploratory AI](nea.md)
 6. [Programming Languages](pl.md)

-I do also read non-technical books at my leisure (ordered when I read them):
+I do also read non-technical books at my leisure:

 1. The Brothers Karamazov, Fyodor Dostoevsky (2019)
 2. Good To Great, Jim Collins (2019)